Prathmesh-S/Health-Hive/README.md

 **Technologies/Programs used include: GitHub, Figma, Convex, Ngrok, Clerk, Squarespace, Facebook Messenger App, Dropbox, and VS Code Space Liveshare.**
 **See the tutorial at [this YouTube link](https://docs.convex.dev) for instructions.**

 How we built it: Our team created an entire prototype of Health Hive on Figma.
-Then, using Convex and Clerk, we created a demo website that can be found [here](https://3400-129-170-194-144.ngrok-free.app/).
+Then, using Convex and Clerk, we created a [demo website](https://3400-129-170-194-144.ngrok-free.app/).
 Clerk would normally make a local website, but using Ngrok, we were able to make it public.
 From this demo website, we redirect the user to our [modern website](https://rust-whale-ams4.squarespace.com/), filled with information and resources for the user.
 This website uses a custom DropBox code injection to accept medical files from the user that can be saved to the cloud for safe-keeping.
 In addition, our team integrated a custom Facebook Messenger Chatbox that can communicate with the User and answer their questions.